-If you have the budget, you can always hire professional website builders to make one for you.
+Of course, if you have the budget, you can always hire a service to make one for you.

-For example, you can get a customized website for your business with CPA Site Solutions.
-They work exclusively with CPAs and bookkeepers and can create a site designed with your logo, images, and content.
+For example, you can get a customized website for your business with SavvySites.
+They work exclusively bookkeepers, and can create a site designed with your logo, images, and content.

 The more professional you look online, the more likely potential clients will want to work with you.